higham/float_params/readme.md

 - the largest floating-point number,
 - the number of binary digits in the significand (including the implicit leading bit)
+- the minimum value of the exponent,
+- the maximum value of the exponent

 and the arithmetics supported are